-Conducting customer story interviews is where you learn about customers’ journey and experiences.
-Probe and listen to the entire story.
+Conducting customer story interviews is where you learn about customers’ journeys and experiences.
+This way, you can probe further and listen to the entire story.

 Review customer questions

-Reviewing customer questions online is also a great way.
+Reviewing customer questions online is also an excellent way to know your customers’ emotional motivators.
 You can find these questions on customer support boards, red boards, or they may be putting feedback up on social media.
-The point here is you can see the questions and get insights.
+The point here is, you can see the questions and get insights.

 How to Design Messages that Connect to Emotional Motivators